 While recognizing that its first obligation is to meet curricular responsibilities, the department will strive to advise and support its members when they wish to find the means for and schedule leaves without pay.
-At least a year in advance of making application for a grant that would entail a leave, potential applicants should discuss with the departmental Chair those aspects of the envisaged leave that impinge upon departmental planning, such as duration of the leave, dates of notification from granting agencies, and plans for a replacement.
+At least a year in advance of making application for a grant that would entail a leave, potential applicants should discuss with the Department Chair those aspects of the envisaged leave that impinge upon departmental planning, such as duration of the leave, dates of notification from granting agencies, and plans for a replacement.
 In the case of an untenured member of the department, the Chair shall be especially attentive to the possibilities of funding within and without the University to support the research leave, and offer appropriate advice and assistance.

-The department shall review and forward its recommendation for leaves without pay through (the Dean, in the School of Business, and) the Provost to the President.
+The department shall review and forward its recommendation for leaves without pay through the Dean to the Provost.